-Before removing the blade, engage the clutch/brake lever (sawmills with a gasoline engine only).
+Before removing the blade, engage blade drive.
 Let the blade spin with water running on it for about 15 seconds.
 This will clean the blade of sap buildup.
 Wipe the blade dry with a rag before storing or sharpening.

 If you are sawing in freezing temperatures, remove the water lube bottle from the sawmill when done sawing and store it in a warm place.
 Blow any remaining water from the water lube hose.